purplediane/purplediane.github.io/_posts/2018-09-25-djangocon_eats.md

 Other Chinese/Asian restaurants in Kearney Mesa:

 [Kura Revolving Sushi Bar][kura] 🐟 🍣 This place is very fun, but there is usually a long line, so put your name on their list online.
+PurpleDiane says *Some of the best sushi around!*

 [Dumpling Inn][dumpling] 🏮 🍴 PurpleDiane's favorite place to have Chinese dumplings.
 Potstickers, Pork and Chive dumplings and Xiao Long Bao are fantastic.